otrv4/otrv4/otrv4.md

     * Set `their_dh` as the "Public DH Key" from the message, if it is not NULL.
     * Add the MKmac key to list `mac_keys_to_reveal`.

+### Extra symmetric key

+// TODO: how are we going to derive this key without secbytes?
+OTRv3 defines an additional symmetric key that can be derived by the communicating parties for use of application-specific purposes, such as file transfer, voice encryption, etc. When one party wishes to use the extra symmetric key, he or she creates a type `8 TLV` attached to a Data Message.
+The key itself is then derived using the same "secbytes" used to compute the encryption and MAC keys used to protect the Data Message.
+The extra symmetric key is derived by calculating `KDF_1(0xFF)`.

+Upon receipt of the Data Message containing the type 8 TLV, the recipient will compute the extra symmetric key in the same way.
+Note that the value of the extra symmetric key is not contained in the TLV itself.

 ### Revealing MAC Keys